Instruments

 Illustration of the PISA spectroscopy instrument at UEA.
 The perspex box is divided into two regions, IMS1 and IMS2, allowing for tandem ion mobility spectrometry.

-PISA spectroscopy relies on isomeric ions becoming separated in space (which is related to arrival time or 'traversal time') when they are propelled through a drift region containing a buffer gas at a pressure of ~5-10 mbar under the influence of a weak electric field (~44 V/cm).
+PISA spectroscopy relies on isomeric ions becoming separated in space (which is related to arrival time or 'traversal time') when the ions are propelled through a drift region containing a buffer gas at a pressure of ~5-10 mbar under the influence of a weak electric field (~44 V/cm).
+The buffer gas is either N2 or N2 seeded with a trace amount of a dopant such as propan-2-ol or SF6.